sverweij/dependency-cruiser/doc/options-reference.md

 The cache duration is limited from 0ms (~ don't use a cache) to 1800000ms (0.5h).

 The cacheDuration used here overrides any that might be set in webpack configs.

+### `forceDeriveDependents`

+Dependency-cruiser will automatically determine whether it needs to derive dependents.
+However, if you want to force them to be derived, you can switch this variable to `true`.